hermanpetrov/Keyword_search/README.md

 ![MENU_b](https://user-images.githubusercontent.com/55134673/166156066-4e68b084-d008-4574-96aa-79a48fdd2abb.jpg)

-In the corpus settings the user is provided with the opportunity to select a both focus and reference corpus.
+In the corpus settings the user is provided with the opportunity to select a both focus and reference corpa.
-The corpus creation depend from the purpose of the corpus.
+The corpus creation depends from the purpose of the corpus.

-Example: if the user decides to add another focus corpus then the provided corpus should be added to the focusCorpus folder before the corpus creation process.
+Example: if the user decides to add another focus corpus then  before the corpus creation process, the provided corpus should be added to the focusCorpus folder.
 During the corpus creation the processed corpus is lemmatized and the words are extracted to the focusCorpusWords folder.
-After the corpus creation the user can manage their preffered focus corpus that will be used in the keyword calculations.
+After the corpus creation is complete the user can select their preffered focus corpus that will be used in the keyword calculations.

 ### Keyword search settings